Who Is More Nervous, The Dancers Or Their Audience?

 I was wrong.
 As somebody born before….let’s say the 1950s, I assumed the tradition of presenting George Balanchine’s The Nutcracker during Xmas holidays had progressively faded away.
 Wrong!
-Ten seconds on Google proved me the tradition is still very strong.
-If you are a (wealthy) New-Yorker, for example, you still can try to book the “Annual holiday run with the Balanchine’s” at the most renowned New-York City Ballet (on stage from 28 November 2015 to the 3rd January 2016).
+Ten seconds on Google proved to me the tradition is still very strong.
+If you are a (wealthy) New Yorker, for example, you still can try to book the “Annual holiday run with the Balanchine’s” at the most renowned New York City Ballet (on stage from 28 November 2015 to the 3rd January 2016).

 Sugar Plum, 1994

-This reminds me of a day of December 1994 when I anxiously went from Paris to Berlin to see my daughter Franziska performing The Nutcrackers’ main role at the Berlin State Opera Unter den Linden.
-I can't say I actually “saw" her or most part of her dancing, even if as a privileged father I was given a very good front orchestra seat.
+This reminds me of a day in December 1994 when I anxiously went from Paris to Berlin to see my daughter Franziska performing The Nutcrackers’ main role at the Berlin State Opera Unter den Linden.
+I can't say I actually “saw" her or most parts of her dancing, even if as a privileged father I was given a very good front orchestra seat.

-As soon as Franziska appeared (all alone!) for her first solo, all I could do is to look at the stage through a mere two millimetres space between my fingers.
-I repeated the gesture on nearly each solo and "pas de deux".
+As soon as Franziska appeared (all alone!) for her first solo, all I could do is to look at the stage through a mere two millimetres of space between my fingers.
+I repeated the gesture on nearly every solo and "pas de deux".

-I must say that Franziska was only 19 at the time and had still very little experience on "main roles" particularly on major ballet events.
-In addition, the evening before, the very experienced "prima ballerina" with which Franziska shared the role every two shows just fell flat in a middle of a solo in front of a very embarrassed audience and orchestra.
-"Things like that happens in a dancer's career", Franziska told me the day before her show "we just have to survive it".
+I must say that Franziska was only 19 at the time and had still very little experience in "main roles", particularly in major ballet events.
+In addition, the evening before, the very experienced "prima ballerina" with which Franziska shared the role every two shows just fell flat in a middle of a solo in front of a very embarrassing audience and orchestra.
+"Things like that happen in a dancer's career", Franziska told me the day before her show "we just have to survive it".

 I was then not really reassured when I left my coat at the Bolshoï-style Opera's cloakroom and climbed the magnificent main stairs to reach my seat among a mixed audience of typical East German attendees and foreign visitors from West Germany or Japan (the Berlin State Opera was in the East part of the town and the Berlin wall fell less than five years before).